 🌡️Storage

-Store this easy blueberry cornbread in an airtight container for up to 4 days in the fridge.
-It can be frozen for up to 3 months in a sealed container or Ziplock freezer bag.
+Store this easy blueberry cornbread in an airtight container for 1-2 days on the counter, but up to 3 days in the fridge.
+It can be frozen for up to 3 months in a sealed container, Ziploc freezer bag, or airtight container.

-So, if you are looking for a delicious sweet cornbread, give this one a try!
+So, if you are looking for a delicious sweet cornbread recipe, give this one a try!
+Juicy blueberries in the mix are a nice change-up from traditional cornbread.

 📋 Blueberry Cornbread Recipe